 In 2014, NFIB acted as the lead state lobbyist in Georgia, Louisiana, Michigan and Ohio, where the bill passed, respectively.
 So far, the measure has been adopted by 24 state legislatures.
 The goal, Woods says, is to ensure that 34 states pass balanced budget resolutions, which would trigger the convention of states and clear the way for a possible amendment to the U.S. Constitution.

-In Tennessee, for example, NFIB was the only business group engaged on the balanced budget amendment effort, meeting with legislators and members at grassroots meetings in Knoxville and Nashville, and holding an information forum with state legislators.
+In Tennessee, like Florida, NFIB was the only business group engaged on the balanced budget amendment effort, meeting with legislators and members at grassroots meetings in Knoxville and Nashville, and holding an information forum with state legislators.
 Speaker of the House Beth Harwell, an NFIB member, helped advance the effort by publicly backing the effort at every opportunity.
 The vote was overwhelmingly bipartisan in favor in both chambers—89-2-3 in the House of Representatives and 28-0-1 in the Senate.

 “NFIB was proud to keep the momentum going in Tennessee to advance this effort,” State Director Jim Brown said.
 “Small business knows federal spending is wildly out of control and that the states have a constitutional mechanism to elevate the issue and potentially offer the necessary fix.”